LichiMan/EZLookdevTools/README.md

 Website = //ezequielm.com
 Description = This is an example plugin configure, with UI entry points.
 ```
+## Road map
+### v0.1
+Bridging the gap between all supported applications, while giving the minimum amount of tools to do so.

+### What's Next
+* Some code refactoring, and clean up to do
+* Maya uv's viewport utilities
+* Maya lighting, lightgroups, and aov tools
+* Maya and Katana turntable lightrigs
+* Nuke gizmos upgrade
+* Katana texture set loader as a supertool
+* Katana aov manager as a supertool

+### Trello board
+* Trello board

 ## Credits
 Ezequiel Mastrasso